RaphaelEjike/SIEM-Detection-Lab/README.md

 ### Skills Learned

+.
 Advanced understanding of SIEM concepts and practical application.
+.
 Proficiency in analyzing and interpreting network logs.
+.
 Ability to generate and recognize attack signatures and patterns.
+.
 Enhanced knowledge of network protocols and security vulnerabilities.
+.
 Development of critical thinking and problem-solving skills in cybersecurity.

 ### Tools Used

 Security Information and Event Management (SIEM) system for log ingestion and analysis.
-Network analysis tools (such as Wireshark) for capturing and examining network traffic.
+Network analysis tools (Wireshark) for capturing and examining network traffic.
-Telemetry generation tools to create realistic network traffic and attack scenarios.
+Telemetry generation tools (Zenmap) to create realistic network traffic and attack scenarios.

 ### Steps

+Create Azure Subscription
+Create VMs
+Create Resource group
+Create log Analytics (to ingest the logs)
+Connect VMs to newly created log Analytics